 - Gravity on Mars is 38% that of Earth’s.
 This is considered enough for the human body to adapt.

 But this is where the good things end.
-The atmosphere is made almost entirely by carbon dioxide.
+The atmosphere is made almost entirely of carbon dioxide.
 The lack of oxygen makes it hard for humans to survive on their own.
 Another issue is the temperature – the average Mars temperature is about -55 C (-67 F).
 There are various plans how to terraform the atmosphere, ranging from sending algae to actually nuking its poles.
 But, this is a complex and lengthy process with doubtful results.

 Although not planets, Titan, Enceladus (Saturn’s moon) and Europa (Jupiter’s moon) are also considered to be able to support human life.
 They have liquid water and a stable atmosphere and could already be hosts to simple life forms.

 - Contact a space agency.
 You’ll be surprised, but they are more than you know.
 Not all of them have the resources to send a human being to Mars (much less somewhere farther), but they’re your best bet to start this endeavour with a first step.

 - Be in a top health condition.
 No one will let you board a space shuttle if your physical or mental condition isn’t stable enough.

 - Have patience and a vision.
 Despite everything, it’s still very early to plan and expect results.
 It won’t be a breeze.
 It will be the hardest project our world has ever produced.
 It will take many years.
 So, as frustrating, as it may be, we would be lucky to even be observed.